-- primary osteosarcoma: typically occurs in young patients (10-20 years) with 75% taking place before the age of 20 because the growth centers of the bone are more active during puberty/adolescence 3; slight male predominance
+Primary osteosarcoma typically occurs in young patients (10-20 years) with 75% taking place before the age of 20 because the growth centers of the bone are more active during puberty/adolescence 3.
+There is a slight male predominance.

 Patients often present with bone pain, occasionally accompanied by a soft-tissue mass or swelling.
 At times, the first symptoms are related to pathologic fracture.

-They typically occur at the metadiaphysis of tubular bones in the appendicular skeleton.
-Common sites include:
+Primary osteosarcomas typically occur at the metadiaphysis of long bones in the appendicular skeleton, most commonly at the following sites: